PROGRAM

 Learning Objectives

-Consider the glaucoma care workforce maldistribution and the sub-optimal utilisation of optometrists in glaucoma care.
+Analyse the glaucoma care workforce maldistribution and the sub-optimal utilisation of optometrists in glaucoma care.

 Discuss different workforce implementation theories to improve glaucoma care access and outcomes.